 It is notable that the 1100D has a hotshoe, while the TZ90 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1100D or the Panasonic TZ90 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 1100D: